ConEmu/ConEmu.github.io/en/SettingsConfirm.md

 ## Miscellaneous

-**Show ‘was hidden’ warning** Show ‘ConEmu was hidden from some program’ message in TSA
+**Show ‘... was hidden’ warning in TSA** Show ‘ConEmu was hidden from some program’ message in TSA

+**Show ‘... brought ConEmu OnTop.
+Revert?’ confirmation box** Show ‘Some external program brought ConEmu OnTop.
+Revert?’ confirmation box